freight-hub/tiller/Readme.md

 * Keep upward references in @document
 * Implement $lookup aggregation for fast loading of references

+## Bugs
+* Arrays of Referenced Objects are supported, but not arrays of arrays of referenced objects

 ## Issues
 * "Required" validation of references, when we don't deep-save